sabashahbaz/TastyTracker/README.md

 ## Upcoming Features
 - Generate meal based on calories available for given meal
 - User will be able to input food measurements, for increased accuracy of caloric intake
+- User will have specific body goal options such as weight loss or weight gain, with calories generated to help reach body goals
 - User will be able able to view previous day's food log